Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Determinant factor

-The equivariant index theory can be generalized to the transversally elliptic case~\cite{MR0482866,MR0341538,MR1369411,MR1288997}.
-The idea is that we can cut a $H$-manifold $X$ into small neighborhoods of $H$-fixed points and the remaining subspace $Y \subset X$ on which $H$ acts freely.
-By definition, at each $H$-fixed point the symbol of transversally elliptic operator is actually elliptic, so the ordinary equivariant index theory applies.
-Since $H$ acts freely on $Y$, we can consider the quotient $Y/H$.
-A $H$-transversally elliptic operator on $Y$ gives us an elliptic operator on $Y/H$.
+The indices of transversally elliptic operators were treated in~\cite{MR0482866,MR0341538,MR1369411,MR1288997}.
+We chop an $H$-manifold $X$ into a collection of small neighborhoods of $H$-fixed points and a manifold $Y \subset X$ such that $H$ acts freely on $Y$.
+At each $H$-fixed point the symbol of the transversally elliptic operator is elliptic, hence the ordinary equivariant index theory applies.
+Since $H$ acts freely on $Y$, the quotient $Y/H$ is well-defined manifold.
+An $H$-transversally elliptic operator on $Y$ is pushed to an elliptic operator on $Y/H$ under the projection map $Y \to Y/H$.
 Then we can combine the representation theory of $G$ and the usual index theory on the quotient $Y/H$ to find the index of transversally elliptic operator on $Y$~\cite{MR0482866}.

-Let $R(H)$ be the space of regular functions on $H$ (the space of finite polynomials in $q$ and $q^{-1}$).
-Let $\CalD'(H)$ denote the space of distributions (generalized functions) on $H$ (not necessarily finite series in $q$ and $q^{-1}$).
-The space of distributions $\CalD'(H)$ is a module over the space of regular functions $R(H)$, since there is a well defined term by term multiplication of series in $q$ and $q^{-1}$ by finite polynomials in $q$ and $q^{-1}$.
-Some singular generalized functions such as the Dirac delta-function $\sum_{n=-\infty}^{\infty} q^{n}$ can be annihilated by non-zero regular functions.
-For example, Dirac delta-function $\sum_{n=-\infty}^{\infty} q^{n} \in \CalD'(H)$ vanishes after multiplication to $(1-q)$.
-Such elements of $\CalD'(H)$ which can be annihilated by non-zero regular functions in $R(H)$ are called torsion elements.
+Let $R(H)$ be the space of regular functions on $H$, equivalently, the space of finite polynomials in $t$ and $t^{-1}$.
+Let $\CalD'(H)$ be the space of distributions on $H$, equivalently the space of formal Laurent series in $t$ and $t^{-1}$.
+The space of distributions $\CalD'(H)$ is a module over the space of regular functions $R(H)$, since there is a well defined term by term multiplication of Laurent series in $t$ and $t^{-1}$ by finite polynomials in $t$ and $t^{-1}$.
+Certain generalized functions, such as the Dirac delta-function $\sum_{n=-\infty}^{\infty} t^{n}$, are annihilated by non-zero regular functions.
+For example, Dirac delta-function $\sum_{n=-\infty}^{\infty} t^{n} \in \CalD'(H)$ vanishes after multiplication by $(1-t)$.
+The elements of $\CalD'(H)$ annihilated by non-zero regular functions in $R(H)$ are called torsion elements.

-To find the index of transversally elliptic operator up to a distribution supported at $q=1$ (a torsion element of $\CalD'(H)$), we can use the usual Atiyah-Bott formula~\cite{MR0232406,MR0212836,MR0190950} (see appendix~\eqref{se:trans-elliptic}).
-This formula gives a contribution to the index from each fixed point as a rational function of $q$.
-This function is generally singular at $q=1$.
-For example, if $H=\U(1)$ acts on $\BC$ as $z \to q z$, then the Atiyah-Bott formula for the index of the $\bar \p$-operator at the fixed point $z=0$ gives
+To find the index of transversally elliptic operator up to a distribution supported at $t=1$, or a torsion element of $\CalD'(H)$, we can use the usual Atiyah-Bott formula~\cite{MR0232406,MR0212836,MR0190950}, see appendix~\eqref{se:trans-elliptic}.
+The formula gives the contribution to the index from each fixed point as a rational function of $t$, which might have a pole at $t=1$.
+For example, if $H=\U(1)$ acts on $\BC$ as $z \to t z$, then the Atiyah-Bott formula for the index of the $\bar \p$-operator at the fixed point $z=0$ gives